nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 open command prompt by pressing `Windows key + R` and type `cmd`, then type `java -version` in the command prompt and press `Enter`.

+2. If you do not have Java 11 installed, go [here](#java-11-installation-guide).

-2. For first time Windows user, open command prompt and run the following line to enable color display of command prompt:
+3. For first time Windows user, open command prompt and run the following line to enable color display of command prompt:

     `reg add HKCU\Console /v VirtualTerminalLevel /t REG_DWORD /d 1`

-3. Download the latest "planus.jar" from [here](https://github.com/AY2021S1-CS2113T-W12-1/tp/releases/tag/v2.0).
+4. Download the latest "planus.jar" from [here](https://github.com/AY2021S1-CS2113T-W12-1/tp/releases/tag/v2.0).

-4. Open a **new** command prompt in the folder where "planus.jar" is located at.
+5. Open a **new** command prompt in the folder where "planus.jar" is located at.
 For Windows user, you can do so by going to the folder in file explorer, and at the location bar type `cmd` and press `Enter`.

-5. Run "planus.jar" with the following command:
+6. Run "planus.jar" with the following command:

     `java -jar planus.jar`